 By 2012, the Jordan brand was selling $2.5bn of shoes a year, with Air Jordans comprising 58 per cent of all basketball shoes bought in the US.

 It was the moment when a world, divided by languages and culture but increasingly globalised in trade, really woke up to sport’s ability to unify, an ability that the Internet and social media has only exacerbated to unprecedented levels: sports people account for some 500m likes on Facebook and 200m Twitter followers, the single biggest share, in fact, of both platforms’ usage.
 And that’s individual sports people, not sports teams.
-While the latter still has power, today what matters are the perceived personalities within them, and their sometimes superhuman abilities.
+While the latter still has power, today what matters are the perceived personalties within them, and their sometimes superhuman abilities.

 “People want to identify with champions - and because they’re unique people, embodying human achievement, that sense of creating firsts,” as Hublot’s Tardivel puts it.
 “And I think they’re easier for people to engage with than, say, Hollywood types.
 Hollywood people may have talent, but they’re hardly putting their lives on the line to achieve the seemingly impossible.”